MrPio/Scheda-D-D-5e-Backend/README.md

 ### The following commands are to be used to start the four containers:
 - Build API container with image tag **api_img**: `docker build -t api_img -f .\Dockerfile.api .`
 - Build Websocket containerwith image tag **websocket_img**: `docker build -t websocket_img -f .\Dockerfile.websocket .`
-- `docker-compose up -d`
+- Start all four containers: `docker-compose up -d`

-In the `compose up` **-d option**, or "detached" mode, enables the creation and initiation of containers that run in the background, thus freeing up the terminal for other tasks.
+In _compose up_ **-d option**, or _detached mode_, enables the creation and initiation of containers that run in the background, thus freeing up the terminal for other tasks.

 <a name="Technologiesused"></a>
 ## ⚙️ Technologies used